 I talk about some of these stigmas in my story about America the Beautiful (click here).

 Because Aaron does not communicate like other people.
 Because Aaron has some bizarre behaviors.
 Because it takes people a while to get to know him.
-Because of his labels… we make sure Aaron is well groomed, wears stylish clothes and can survive by blending into existing groups.
+Because of his labels… we make sure Aaron is well-groomed, wears stylish clothes, and can survive by blending into existing groups.

 We practice the principles of normalization and inclusion everywhere we go.
-We work hard to help Aaron be seen as a contributing member of the community, a valued member of a family, a friend, a loving uncle.
+We work hard to help Aaron be seen as a contributing member of the community, a valued member of a family, a friend, and a loving uncle.